First Nations nutrition experiments: Residential school studies

-Research projects focusing on the nutrition of Indigenous school children between 1948 to 1952 took place in six Canadian residential schools.
+Research projects focusing on the nutrition of Indigenous school children between 1948 and 1952 took place in six Canadian residential schools.

 Prior assessments of food supply in the residential school system indicated a lack of sufficient food availability.
 An inspection was conducted in 1944 by Dr. A. B. Simes in a Manitoban Elkhorn residential school, finding that 28% of girls and 70% of boys who attended were reportedly underweight.
 A nutritionist determined the nutritional quality of food served at the Port Crosby residential school in British Columbia to have a "poor" rating score, with vegetables, cereals and meat reportedly underserved.

 Medical professionals from the Red Cross and other organizations were responsible for assessing the food supply in these schools as well as the attitudes of the nearby Indigenous peoples living in reserves regarding the nourishment practices in the residential schools.
 Despite interference by many of these schools, a major food shortage was reported in these investigations.

 In response, Dr. Lionel Bradley Pett, the leader of the Canadian Council on Nutrition at this time, led an initial survey that would investigate residential schools national and experiment with supplemented food items on students as subjects.
 In 1948, Pett began this five-year research project including 1000 Indigenous residential school students.
 These included: